 Adaptogen is not the same as a non-toxic drug

 Those who are willing to understand what the adaptogens are, can easily be explained that poisonous plants (foxglove, mistletoe, ruffian beetle ...) can hardly be seen as adaptogens.
-We look at poisonous plants as Paracelsus drugs, the quality of which is measured by the therapeutic index (the ED 50 dosage ratio to the lethal LD50 dose).
+We look at poisonous plants like Paracelsus drugs, the quality of which is measured by the therapeutic index (the ED 50 dose ratio to the LD 50 lethal dose).

 It can also be easily explained that it is difficult to look at non-medicated drugs as Paracelsus drugs because they do not have the lethal dose of LD 50 at all.
 However, the category of adaptogen is not identical to the category of non-toxic medicinal plants .
 Inadequacy is not a sufficient condition for classifying the drug as an adaptogen.
 Another condition is that the adaptogen does not have a unilateral effect and, if possible, increases the adaptation range of more than one physiological parameter (the more, the better the adaptogen).
 Here are two examples of non-toxic drugs that can not be classified as adaptogens due to unilateral effects: